 I couldn’t help but roll my eyes when I learned I’d be required to take a language or culture elective through CEA during my semester in Seville, Spain.
 After a solid 10 minutes of grumbling about how it wouldn’t count for my major, I begrudgingly signed up for the one that looked the most interesting: The Culture of Food & Wine in Spain.
 I fully expected it to be one of those classes you can just blow off: easy and fun, but ultimately a waste of time.

 I soon learned I couldn’t have been more wrong.
 Food & Wine was the most useful and informative class I took all semester.
-It was so integral to my time in Spain that I can’t imagine what my experience would’ve been like without it.
+It was so integral to my time studying abroad in Spain that I can’t imagine what my experience would’ve been like without it.

 My dreams of cooking and eating every day were quickly dashed.
 Although we did taste food regularly and have one cooking workshop, the class focused on lectures and discussions.
 We learned about Spanish gastronomy and the historical events, cultural phenomena and people groups that influenced it.
 I’m not a history buff, but there was something exciting about learning the stories behind the city I was living in.
 So exciting, in fact, that I didn’t even miss cooking.